Project-HAMi/HAMi/README.md

 ### Enabling vGPU Support in Kubernetes

-In the deployments folder, you can customize your vGPU support by modifying following keys `devicePlugin.extraArgs` in `values.yaml` file:
+In the deployments folder, you can customize your vGPU support by modifying the following keys `devicePlugin.extraArgs` in `values.yaml` file:

 * `device-memory-scaling:`
   Float type, by default: 1.
 The ratio for NVIDIA device memory scaling, can be greater than 1 (enable virtual device memory, experimental feature).
-For NVIDIA GPU with *M* memory, if we set `device-memory-scaling` argument to *S*, vGPUs splitted by this GPU will totaly get `S * M` memory in Kubernetes with our device plugin.
+For NVIDIA GPU with *M* memory, if we set `device-memory-scaling` argument to *S*, vGPUs splitted by this GPU will totally get `S * M` memory in Kubernetes with our device plugin.
 * `device-split-count:`
   Integer type, by default: equals 10.
-Maxinum tasks assigned to a simple GPU device.
+Maximum tasks assigned to a simple GPU device.

-Besides, you can customize the follwing keys `devicePlugin.extraArgs` in `values.yaml` file`:
+Besides, you can customize the following keys `devicePlugin.extraArgs` in `values.yaml` file`:

 * `default-mem:`
   Integer type, by default: 5000.
 The default device memory of the current task, in MB